 If your sore throat is accompanied by a cough, runny nose, and hoarseness, it is likely you do not have strep throat.
 However, it is recommended to see a provider if you want to be sure.
 Key differences between a sore throat and strep are the tiny red spots at the roof of the mouth and swollen tonsils.

 Advanced Urgent Care & Occupational Medicine in Colorado and Rapid Testing LLC are partnering to provide curbside strep throat testing at all of our clinics.
 Testing is available without a visit with a provider and you’ll receive results the same day as testing.
 This is a great option if you want to see if you or your child have strep without needing to see a provider.
 Click here to learn about the curbside test and to schedule today!

 Keep in mind, if you or your child test positive for strep, you will need to schedule a visit with a provider in order to treat the infection.
 If left untreated, there is a high risk for rheumatic fever or scarlet fever.

 See a Provider from Home with a Telemedicine Visit for Strep

 Strep can typically be diagnosed with a telemedicine visit for strep at Advanced Urgent Care & Occupational Medicine.
-These visits are available 7 days a week, 8 am to 8 pm.
+These visits are available 7 days a week.
 Click here learn more about telehealth visits and to schedule your visit today.